 - Preheat oven to 400 degrees Fahrenheit.

-- In a small bowl combine all the spices.1 tablespoon chilli powder, 2 teaspoons thyme, 2 teaspoons herbs de provence, 2 teaspoons lemon pepper, 1 tablespoon garlic minced garlic, 2 teaspoons salt, 1 teaspoon black pepper
+- In a small bowl combine all the spices.1 tablespoon chilli powder, 2 teaspoons thyme, 2 teaspoons herbs de Provence, 2 teaspoons lemon pepper, 1 tablespoon garlic minced garlic, 2 teaspoons salt, 1 teaspoon black pepper

 - Trim any excess fat off the chicken thighs.
 Then, in a second large bowl, add the chicken thighs and spices.
 Mix to coat the chicken completely.36 ounces bone in chicken thighs